campworkcoeman/campworkcoeman.org/get-involved/work-days.md

 Come at 9 AM to help raise the roof of our pole barn.
 Lunch will be provided.

+September 15, 2018

+Come at 9 AM to help finish the roof of our pole barn and wrap up any remaining summer projects.
+Lunch will be provided.
+Please confirm attendance to either Ranger Frank or Lou Seiser.

 ## Beaver Day

 June 2, 2018